 Pursuant to the 2004 Outside Director Compensation Plan, each non-employee director is to receive a grant of restricted stock units for shares of common stock with a value of \$25,000 annually on the first trading day after June 30.
 This grant is made under the 2001 Incentive Stock Plan.
 The number of shares covered by the annual grant is equal to \$25,000 divided by the closing price of the common stock on the date of grant; it vests in three equal tranches on each of the first three anniversaries of the date of the grant if the recipient director remains on the Board on each such date.
-In addition, upon election of a new non-employee director to the Board, such newly elected director is to receive a grant of restricted stock units for shares of common stock in the amount of \$25,000 (the number of shares covered by such grant being equal to \$25,000 divided by the closing price of the common stock on the date of grant).
-These restricted stock units vest in three equal tranches on each of the first three anniversaries of the date of grant, if the recipient director remains on the Board on each such date.
-Furthermore, for the Chairperson of the Board, if not an employee of the Company, the number of restricted stock units granted annually and upon election is twice the number mentioned above.
+In addition, upon election of a new non-employee director to the Board, such newly elected director is to receive a grant of restricted stock units for shares of common stock on the date of grant.
+These restricted stock units vest in three equal tranches on each of the first three anniversaries of the common stock on the date of grant.
+These restricted stock units vest in three equal tranches on each of the Board, if not an employee of the Company, the number of restricted stock units grant of stoce of the Company, the number of restricted stock units vest in three equal tranches on is twice the number of above.